Mill-Pond-Research/The-Intelligence-Solution/docs/ch-15-conclusion-empowering-business-success-with-intelligence-as-a-service.md

 - **Ethical AI Frameworks**: Develop and implement comprehensive guidelines for the ethical use of AI within the organization.
 - **Transparency Initiatives**: Communicate openly about AI use and its impact on stakeholders, including customers, employees, and shareholders.
 - **Regulatory Compliance**: Stay ahead of AI-related regulations and actively participate in shaping industry standards.
+- **AI Governance Teams**: Establish dedicated teams to oversee the ethical implementation and continuous improvement of AI systems.

 ### Adaptability and Resilience